tanzislam/cryptopals/README.md

 locate and install packages.

 Once the packages are installed, the "from source" dependency libraries can be downloaded and built using the `prepare_deps` script, especially in CI jobs.
+You will need [GNU Bash](https://www.gnu.org/software/bash/) (at least v3.1), [Wget](https://www.gnu.org/software/wget/) and `unzip` for it.
+(When installing Wget in MacPorts I ran into [this issue](https://trac.macports.org/ticket/47085) but the suggested fix worked fine -- so run `sudo port -v configure libffi`, then patch the files, then run `sudo port build libffi && sudo make install`.)

 Although my development environment is in Windows (primarily [Notepad++]( https://notepad-plus-plus.org/) enhanced with some humble [NppExec](